 Regular sleep cycles for children with autism spectrum disorder

-Children with ASD can find it more difficult than other children to establish and maintain a regular pattern of sleeping and waking (a ‘sleep cycle’.
+Children with autism spectrum disorder (ASD) can find it more difficult than other children to get into and keep to a regular pattern of sleeping and waking.
+This is called a ‘sleep cycle’.

 Positive bedtime routines for children with autism spectrum disorder

+- Put stickers on the schedule to show when your child completes a step correctly.

 Praise your child for successfully completing steps in the routine.
-Put stickers on the chart to show when your child completes a step correctly.

-- As your child gets better at following the bedtime routine, you can phase out praise for specific behaviours in this routine.
+As your child gets better at following the bedtime routine, you can phase out praise for specific steps in the routine.

 For example, you might notice your child generally needs 11 hours sleep.
-You also know you won’t make it to school on time unless your child is up at 7 am.
-So you can work out that 8 pm is the ideal bedtime.
-This also means that evening activities – dinner time, pre-bedtime and bedtime routines – need to take this into account.
+You also know you won’t make it to school on time unless your child is up by 7 am.
+This means that 8 pm is the ideal bedtime for your child.
+Your evening activities – dinner time, pre-bedtime and bedtime routines – need to take this ideal bedtime into account.

-For example, half an hour before bedtime, start some quiet activities in the family room.
-Fifteen minutes before, clean your child’s teeth and go to the toilet.
+For example, half an hour before bedtime, start some quiet activities like reading or drawing in the family room.
+Fifteen minutes before, get your child to clean her teeth and go to the toilet.
 And then it’s time for her to get into bed.

 Move your child’s sleepy time towards the set bedtime